turris-cz/sentinel-minipot/doc/main.md

 Type is always added according to the child process from which the messages was received.
 When no additional data have been sent, "data" entry is not emitted.

+## Event handling
+Each process uses libevent API for handling dedicated events throught events' callbacks.
+After start-up settings an event loop is run and from this point all the events (reads, writes from/to socket, pipe, signals etc.) are handled by their callbacks.

+## Child process
+Child processes implements functionality for particular service.
+The functionality is given to a service by executing protocol specific handler.
+Thus there can be more than one child process running same handler - protocol, but of course on different port.

+## Child process - TCP
+Until now all implemented protocols uses TCP as underlying protocol.
+So there is a common code base for handling TCP.
+Minipot can handle some predefined count of simultaneous connections.
+All the connections are handled by eventloop so only one connection is processed/served at the time.
+Connections are not handled in parallel manner.

+## Child process - data structures
+Each minipot can be represented as a set of data structures.
+All minipots have same main data structure.
+There is one data structure per opened TCP connection.
+At a service start, pool of connections' structure of predefined size is dynamically allocated.
+When a new connection is established it gets assigned data from the pool.
+When connection is closed the data are put back to the pool.
+Every particular buffer has its predefined length.
+If data doesn't fit they are ignored.
+The pool memory is freed at a service process shutdown.

+## Child process - server protocol
+The particular protocol server functionality is implemented by one or two finite state machines.
+One FSM is used for processing received bytes.
+The second one is used in case of stateful protocol to implement state dependent functionality.